tleef/zbang/README.md

 end
 ```

-In the above example, we are defining two structs by employing `use Bliss.Struct` with a `schema` block where `fields` are defined.
-When you define a struct in this way, `Bliss.Struct` will call `defstruct` for you and create an Elixir struct with defaults when given.
+In the above example, we are defining two structs by employing `use Z.Struct` with a `schema` block where `fields` are defined.
+When you define a struct in this way, `Z.Struct` will call `defstruct` for you and create an Elixir struct with defaults when given.
 In addition, it will define a `validate` function on your struct module that can be used to validate values at runtime.

 The `validate` function uses the fields defined in the `schema` block to automatically assert the type of each value as well as assert that the given rules are being followed.